 Photo RAW lets you create your own custom presets and categories, and you can also create subcategories of presets.
-(See "Organizing Presets" on page 21 for more.)
+(See "Al quick mask HUD" on page 98 for more.)

-ON1 Photo RAW 2020 comes with more than 200 built-in presets, in more than a dozen categories, ranging from landscapes to portraits, color grading, film looks and much more.
+ON1 Photo RAW 2021 comes with more than 200 built-in presets, in more than a dozen categories, ranging from landscapes to portraits, color grading, film looks and much more.
 You can create your own presets, or import presets from other ON1 users and photographers.